DataInfamous/pediatric-cancer-research-gaps/README.md

 - Strong negative relationship between burden and trial counts
 - **ρ = -0.881 (p = 0.001)**

-High-burden diseases appear underrepresented in this dataset.
+High-burden diseases appear underrepresented in this dataset. *Partial-dataset result; see Figure 3.*

 -----